cugni/meetupExamples/README.md

    // generates the assembly of the driver in
    //
    ```
-2. Package the our code
+2. Package the our code.
+We will have to load it too
    ```
    cd ../meetupExamples/
    sbt package
    ```

-3. Run the worksheets
+##Run the code
-   You can decide to run the code from a REPL console
+We created a worksheet with some example.
+You can decide to run it from a REPL console:

    ```
    sbt console